 The Department of Medical Humanities and Ethics is seeking a full-time Administrative and Finance Coordinator, who will help oversee and monitor all aspects of the day-to-day administrative, operational, and financial activities.
 This position is a key member of the Department's Administrative team.
 Under direction, this position is responsible for the administrative planning of internal activities, programs and special projects, and day- to- day financial operations

-Procurement and Accounts Payable: Uses University purchasing, accounts payable, p-card and petty cash guidelines to process and reconcile orders, invoices and internal billing.
+Procurement and Accounts Payable: Uses University purchasing, accounts payable, p-Card and petty cash guidelines to process and reconcile orders, invoices and internal billing.
 Reconciles procurement card.
-Processes travel/business expense reimbursements and honorarium.
-Ship, receive and track shipments.
-Negotiate with vendors for value pricing.
-Investigates and resolve problems.
-Keep faculty and staff informed.
+Processes travel/business expense reimbursements and honoraria.
+Ships, receives and tracks shipments.
+Negotiates with vendors for value pricing.
+Investigates and resolves problems.
+Keeps faculty and staff informed.

 Prepares journal entries and accruals and records expenditures using the Accounting and Reporting at Columbia system ("ARC").

 Responds to customer/vendor billing inquiries and other requests.

 Manage faculty and staff searches.